credit card icon

 The credit limit could range from a few hundred pounds to several thousand pounds, depending on your credit history and income, for example.

-You can use the card in any way you choose, such as to pay for a new car, a holiday, a new appliance, groceries and more.
-However, depending on the type of card you have (discussed below), there may be certain charges for different uses.
+You can use a standard credit card in any way you choose, such as to pay for a new car, a holiday, a new appliance, groceries and more.
+However, depending on the type of card you have (discussed below), there may be higher interest rates or certain charges for different uses.

 When you spend with a credit card, the provider pays the required amount to the retailer, and you then repay the provider the amount you borrowed.